Nebalus/MCReloaded/README.md

 # MCReloaded
-A plugin for Minecraft Spigot 1.18 Servers\n
+A server plugin for the game Minecraft v1.19
-Adds Some advanced survival features
+Adds some advanced survival QoL (Quality of Life) features